techstreams/TSContactForm/CONTRIBUTING.md

     npm install

-Run the following command in the project's root directory:
+To build, run the following command in the project's root directory:

     gulp

+*While developing, the `gulp dev` task may be useful.
+Run the following command in the project's root directory:*

+    gulp dev

-You can find the task in [gulpfile.coffee](gulpfile.coffee).
+You can find the gulp tasks in [gulpfile.coffee](gulpfile.coffee).